Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Garland Flower (Daphne cneorum)

-Garland flower is a stunning low-growing shrub that blooms with masses of star-shaped pink flowers.
+The garland flower is a stunning, low-growing evergreen shrub that blooms with masses of star-shaped pink flowers in spring.
 Perfect for growing in small spaces, the small flowering shrub grows 1 ft.
 (0.3 m) tall and 3 ft.
 (1 m) wide.
 The bright pink flowers blossom on long branches covered with narrow, glossy green leaves.

-Garland flower is an excellent choice of shrub to add a pop of color to beds, borders, pathways, or to accent taller shrubs.
-In addition, its spreading nature means you can grow the shrub as flowering ground cover for full sun.
+The garland flower is an excellent pink-flowering shrub to introduce a pop of color to beds, borders, pathways, or to complement taller shrubs.
+In addition, its spreading nature means you can grow the shrub as a flowering ground cover in full sun.

 Also called sweet-scented daphne, garland flower performs best in USDA zones 5 through 8 and full sun.